Send the link below via email or IMCopy

 (literally 'Notebooks on Cinema') .
 The journal was developed by the first generation to study film academically.

 In 1950s, flood of US films in French market.
 They saw the Hollywood system as one which robbed the individual of their freedom.
-It was a money making machine above all else, art mass produced.
+It was a money making machine above all else, art mass produced with no originality.
+Except Welles, Hitchcock, Chaplin, Ford and Hawks.

-1) A rejection of classical montage and continuity styles of filmmaking (favoured by studios up to that time) in favour of: documentary-style mise-en-scene (favoring the reality of what is filmed over manipulation via editing), the long take, and deep composition;
+1) A rejection of classical montage and continuity styles of filmmaking (favoured by studios up to that time) in favour of: documentary-style mise-en-scene (favoring the reality of what is filmed over manipulation via editing), the long take; disrupted timelines; deep composition; breaking line of action;

 2) A conviction that the best films are a personal artistic expression and should bear a stamp of personal authorship, much as great works of literature bear the stamp of the writer.
 This latter tenet would be dubbed by American film critic Andrew Sarris the "auteur (author) theory."
 And,

-3) The cinema should mix documentary (realism) and cinema, always making its manufactured presence known through deliberate editing, sudden movements and breaking with conventions.
+3) The cinema should mix documentary (realism) and film, always making its manufactured presence known through deliberate editing, sudden movements and breaking with established conventions.
 And it should be made cheaply.

 Many of the French New Wave's conventions sprang not from ideology but necessity.
 They had no money.
 Film was expensive.